 Pallady’s French Influence

 Pallady was born in Moldova in 1871 to a wealthy family of boyars.
-During his early education, he pursued technical studies in Bucharest, and later at a polytechnic school in Dresden.
-In 1889, when Pallady discovered his passion for drawing and art, he fled Germany and moved to Paris to study” at Aman-Jean’s studio.
+During his early education, he pursued technical studies in Bucharest and at a polytechnic school in Dresden.
+In 1889, when Pallady discovered his passion for drawing and art, he fled Germany and moved to Paris to study” at with French symbolist painter Aman-Jean.

 Between 1900 and 1926, Pallady had successful exhibitions in Paris, London, and Bucharest and won recognition for his art.
 Pallady’s Parisian “workshop colleagues” included artists like Henri Matisse, Albert Marquet, Pierre-Narcisse Guérin, and Henri Manguin.
 Pallady and Matisse formed a life-long friendship.